Follow

 How to show or hide the Dock on all displays in Ubuntu Linux

-As described above, you can show the Dock on the primary or secondary monitor or all displays.
+Here’s how you can show the Dock on your primary monitor, a secondary monitor, or all displays at once.

 Ubuntu Linux activities overview showing multiple displays